larzza/messageboard/README.md

 This is work in progress and a lot of things can be improved, but keep in mind that this is just a toy project.

+- Use swagger to define and document the [api](https://swagger.io).
 - Logging.
+- More tests.
+  - Integration tests
 - Authentication
+- Implement an in memory database
 - Implement a permanent storage service.
 - More javadoc.
-- Extend the REST api.
+- Extend (and refactor) the REST api.
 - Implement available but not implemented endpoints.
-- Use swagger to define and document the [api](https://swagger.io).
+- Build a small web client.
+- Websockets to push messages to message boards.
-- I'm sure there are more things... :-)
+- I'm sure there're more things... :-)

 ## Build and deploy with Docker

-### Alternative 1

-> Docker without a custom Docker image
+### Alternative 1 - Docker without a custom Docker image

 Tools needed:

 - Git
 - Docker
 - Curl
 - Jq (used in the convenience scripts to prettify the response output)

 In this scenario we use Docker to:

 - build an executable jar that ends up on your local drive in directory `<project>/build/libs`
 - fire up the built executable jar (with the servlet container) in a docker container to make the message board endpoints available.

 ```bash
 $ git checkout ....
 $ cd <project-location>